bruel-gabrielsson/TopologyLayer/README.md

 ### Persistence Backends

-There are several available algorithms for computing persistence, which can be chosen by setting the `alg` keyword in all layers.
+There are several available algorithms for computing persistence, which can be chosen by setting the `alg` keyword in any layer.
 * `'hom'` (default) will run the standard reduction algorithm
 * `'hom2'` will run the homology reduction algorithm, but will attempt to minimize nonzeros in a heuristic way
 * `'cohom'` will run the cohomology algorithm